Q: Can civilians attend your courses?

 Q: Where is the range facility located?

 We are located in the foothills outside Phoenix, AZ.
 Aprox 35-40 North of Phoenix Skyharbor Airport.
-Once a student registers, we will fwd google map information to them.
+Once a student registers, we will forward Google map information to them.

 Q: If I fly into Phoenix Sky Harbor Int'l Airport, do you have a service to pick me up?

 Students usually rent a car for the duration of the courses.

 Q: What time do we start training the first day?

 We start at 8:00 a.m. at our training facility.

 Q: How are meals and food handled out at the range?

 We do not believe in stopping valuable training for food breaks.
 Students are required to bring their own food every day, there are no meal services available at our training facility.